 - Depending on circuit requirements, a reverse free flow check bypassing the compensator may be needed when using an FPB* with an external compensator.

 - All configurations of this valve include zinc-nickel plating as standard for 1000-hour salt fog protection.

-- This valve can be used with both the high-power and hazardous location FLeX coils.
+- This valve can be used with both the 740 Series high-power coils and 747 Series hazardous location coils.

 - A wide variety of coil termination and voltage options are available, with and without surge protection.
 See the CONFIGURATION section.

 - Coil connector options offer ratings up to IP69K.
 See individual coil product pages for details.

 - A FULL DATA SHEET is available for this model using the link at the top of the page.

 - Incorporates the Sun floating style construction to minimize the possibility of internal parts binding due to excessive installation torque and/or cavity/cartridge machining variations.

 |Linearity (with dither)||3%3%|